Retiring in Portugal: The Definitive Guide

 Portugal has an excellent banking system, boasting over 150 banks in the country.
 There are private and public banks in Portugal, most of them belong to the Portuguese Banking Association.

 We recommend that you open a bank account in Portugal if you’re planning your retirement there.
-Having a Portuguese bank account will make day to day activities, such as paying the bills, much easier.
-Additionally, if you work with international banking for everyday activities, you’ll waste a lot of money in transfer fees and currency exchange.
-This can be much money wasted depending on the exchange rate between Portugal and your home country.
+Having a Portuguese bank account will make day-to-day activities, such as paying the bills, much easier.
+Additionally, if you work with international banking for everyday activities, you’ll spend a lot of money on transfer fees and currency exchange.
+This can be a lot of money wasted depending on the exchange rate between Portugal and your home country.

 Before you open a bank account, you’ll need a NIF number.

 Número de Identificação Fiscal (NIF)

 The NIF number is basically a tax number that you need for any fiscal activities in Portugal.
 It will come in handy when opening utility bills, getting a phone number, buying properties, or any other official activities.